zhan520/entwine/doc/source/index.rst

 Entwine is a data organization library for massive point clouds, designed to conquer datasets of hundreds of billions of points as well as desktop-scale point clouds.
-Entwine can index anything that is `PDAL`_-readable, and can read/write to a variety of sources like S3 or Dropbox.
+Entwine can index anything that is `PDAL`_-readable, and can read/write to a variety of sources like S3, GCS, or Dropbox.
 Builds are completely lossless, so no points will be discarded even for terabyte-scale datasets.

 You can see it in use via the dynamic `Plas.io`_ client at http://speck.ly and the `Potree`_ client at http://potree.entwine.io.